 Last year, the finish of La Doyenne returned to the centre of Liège for the first time in 28 years.
-Jakob Fuglsang attacked on the Côte de la Roche-aux-Faucons, which was the last of eleven climbs, and soloed to victory on the Boulevard d’Avroy.
-The finish will remain Liège until at least 2024, while the route of the 2020 edition strongly resembles Fuglsang’s winning parcours.
+Jakob Fuglsang attacked on the Côte de la Roche-aux-Faucons, which was the last climb, and soloed to victory on the Boulevard d’Avroy.
+The finish will remain in Liège until at least 2024, while the route of the 2020 edition strongly resembles Fuglsang’s winning parcours.

 The first half the race is never very special.
-The riders penetrate the Ardennes on rolling roads, usually with one or two climbs before turning back at the roundabout in Bastogne.
+The riders penetrate the Ardennes on rolling roads before turning back at the roundabout in Bastogne.
 Yet, as the route is far from flat these first 100 kilometres will certainly add to the overall damage.

 The riders tackle Côte de Wanne (2.7 kilometres at 7.4%), Côte de Stockeu (1 kilometre at 12.5%) and Côte de Haute-Levée (3.1 kilometres at 7%) in succession before continuing onto the Col du Rosier, which is the longest climb of the day: 4.4 kilometres at 5.9%.